British Rail Class 172

 The British Rail Class 172 is a British diesel multiple unit (DMU) passenger train from the Turbostar family, built by Bombardier Transportation's Derby Litchurch Lane Works for use on inner-suburban passenger services.
-The entire class is currently operated by West Midlands Railway.
+The entire class is currently operated by West Midlands Trains.

 The Class 172 is part of the Turbostar range, similar to the Class 168, Class 170 and Class 171.

 Technical details and variants

-There are four sub-classes, all with West Midlands Railway for use on the Snow Hill Lines and Leamington Spa - Nuneaton:
+There are four sub-classes, all with West Midlands Trains for use on the Snow Hill Lines and Leamington Spa - Nuneaton: